What is the Quality Payment Program?

 What is the Merit-Based Incentive Payment System (MIPS)?

-The MIPS is a pathway within the QPP that sunsets the Physician Quality Reporting System (PQRS), the Value Modifier (VM or Value-based Payment Modifier), and the Medicare Electronic Health Record (EHR) incentive program into one single program.
+The MIPS is a pathway that consolidates the Physician Quality Reporting System (PQRS), the Value-based Payment Modifier (VBM) and the Medicare Electronic Health Record (EHR) Incentive Program into one single program.
 “MIPS was designed to tie payments to quality and cost efficient care, drive improvement in care processes and health outcomes, increase the use of healthcare information, and reduce the cost of care.”¹

 What are Alternative Payment Models (APMs)?

 The list of Advanced APMs is expected to update annually.
-To see a full list of Advanced APMs, check out the QPP resource center.

 How is Azalea Health prepared to assist me with the Quality Payment Program?